 Carmen is perhaps the ultimate femme fatale, a beautiful yet unfaithful Gypsy who maddens her Spanish lover, with tragic results.

-The panel discussion takes place from 7:30 to 9 p.m.
-Monday, Jan.
-31, in Room 300 of the Lab Sciences Building.
-Participants include Dan Friedman, dramaturg at the Castillo Theatre in New York City; Evelyn Gould, professor of romance languages at the University of Oregon; Dolores Pesce, professor of music at Washington University; and Jeff Smith, director of Film & Media Studies in Arts & Sciences at Washington University.
+The panel discussion will take place from 7:30-9 p.m.
+Jan.
+31 in the Arts & Sciences Laboratory Science Building, Room 300.
+Participants will include Dan Friedman, dramaturge at the Castillo Theatre in New York City; Evelyn Gould, professor of Romance languages at the University of Oregon; Dolores Pesce, WUSTL professor of music; and Jeff Smith, director of Film & Media Studies in Arts & Sciences.

-The Lab Sciences Building is located on Throop Drive, about a half-mile east of the intersection of Big Bend Boulevard and Snow Way.
 All events are free and open to the public, with receptions to follow.
-For more information call (314) 935-5576.
+For more information, call 935-5576.